 - the number of foreign agents in the same country that are engaged in (and therefore need to be managed through) the process.

 The larger the IP portfolio being transferred, the longer and more expensive the process of recording the change of ownership will be.
-Best practice is always is to record changes to title as soon as possible after completion of the transaction, as delay in recordal can have an adverse effect on validity and enforceability of rights in some jurisdictions and in some circumstances.
+Best practice is to always record changes to title as soon as possible after completion of the transaction, as delay in recordal can have an adverse effect on validity and enforceability of rights in some jurisdictions and in some circumstances.

 However, pressures on budget and resources necessitates some businesses to defer some of the cost by delaying recordal until there is a compelling need.
 This could be, for instance, when a right requires a renewal payment or when litigation/licensing is contemplated.
 The theory here is that it will spread the overall cost and administration of recordal over potentially several years.
 In reality, of course, the absolute total cost of the exercise will usually end up being significantly higher than a single mass recordal project.